Deep1994/Paraphrase-with-VAEs/Vanilla_VAE/README.md

 # Sample Results
 `
 ----------SAMPLES----------
-what is the most important thing in the world ? what is the reason <eos>
-how much time is a freshman drink ? <eos>
+what is the most important thing in the world ? what is the reason <eos>. how much time is a freshman drink ? <eos>
 how can i get a permanent residence in the world ? <eos>
 when is the best time to study medicine and why or why not <eos>